Outofanser/Outofanser.github.io/_posts/2025-06-27-missile-evader.markdown

 {% endhighlight %}

 This is similar to what I had before, but I have to jumble the action inputs around to get the right values for the playerAttitudeInput.
-THe attideAction is a Vector2 for a left thumbstick or wasd control, where the yawAction is a float which ranges from -1 to 1 controlled by the left and right triggers or q e.
+The attitudeAction is a Vector2 for a left thumbstick or wasd control, where the yawAction is a float which ranges from -1 to 1 controlled by the left and right triggers or q e.

-Also, I clamed the x component, i.e. pitch.
+Also, I clamped the x component, i.e. pitch.
 This is for two reasons.
 First, it's a bandaid for poor tuning as this limits the amount of pitch you can give to the plane and the plane still pitches *very* fast, so fast you can easily go into a stall with a simple hard flick of the stick.
 However, I do want the max pitch to be fast so I can add a button later that will allow the player to unlock the clamp and effectively *drift* the plane by pitching hard.
 Cool!
 Or it would be if it was done :)